 The time based One-Time Password algorithm initializes the HMAC using the key and appropriate hash type.
-Then it hashes the message as a 64bit unsigned integer (little endian) and base64 encodes the result.
+Then it hashes the message (<time now in seconds since UNIX epoch> / <interval>) + <offset> as a 64bit unsigned integer (little endian) and base64 encodes the result.